-Bridging loans are a short term finance solution, designed to help you complete your purchase on a new property before selling your existing home.
-Bridging loans also help you to finance the swift purchase of land for development.
+Bridging Finance is a short term finance solution, designed to help you complete your purchase on a new property before selling your existing home, and also helps finance the swift purchase of land for development.

-Bridging Loans can be arranged for either residential, commercial or semi commercial property purchases or remortgages, with some bridging lenders covering both and others specialising in one or the other.
+Bridging Finance can be arranged for either residential, commercial or semi commercial property purchases or remortgages, with some bridging lenders covering both and others specialising in one or the other.

 Typically they are arranged quickly with little documentation, and with the underwriting criteria being more relaxed than the usual type of secured lending such as a standard mortgage, most lenders are not interested so much in you but the security and the exit.
 The benefits mean you can purchase an auction property within the 28 days deadline or negotiate a good deal on a property based on the fact you can complete quickly.
 With the process being much quicker than a typical mortgage and non status funds are released fast, such rates are higher than traditional mortgages.